almereyda/awesome-starred/README.md

 ## http

+- [tarampampam/error-pages](https://github.com/tarampampam/error-pages) - 🚧 Pretty server's error pages in the docker image & git repository (for traefik, k8s, nginx and so on)
 - [wyhaya/see](https://github.com/wyhaya/see) - Simple and fast Web server
 - [donno2048/gitback](https://github.com/donno2048/gitback) - The easiest way to makes a backup of all your repositories and gists from GitHub using Python
 - [dstotijn/hetty](https://github.com/dstotijn/hetty) - An HTTP toolkit for security research.